-BUT

-Our understanding of how magnetic fields form and evolve is currently very limited, even for the nearest star, our Sun.

-Our close-up look at the Sun has enabled the creation of approximate dynamo models - but none predict the level of magnetic activity of the Sun or any other star.

-Major progress in understanding stellar magnetism requires a population study: we need maps of the evolving patterns of magnetic activity, and of subsurface flows, for stars with a broad range of masses, radii, and activity levels.

-This will provide a major stepping stone toward deciphering magnetic fields and their roles in more exotic, complex, and distant objects.
+- affect the evolution of structure in the Universe and - drive stellar activity which is key to life's origin and survival - But our understanding of how magnetic fields form and evolve is currently very limited - Our close-up look at the Sun has enabled the creation of approximate dynamo models, but none predict the level of magnetic activity of the Sun or any other star - Major progress requires understanding stellar magnetism in general and that requires a population study - we need maps of the evolving patterns of magnetic activity, and of subsurface flows, for stars with a broad range of masses, radii, and activity levels - This understanding will, in turn, provide a major stepping stone toward deciphering magnetic fields and their roles in more exotic, complex, and distant objects

-Solar-type dynamos: a BIG puzzle
+Solar-type dynamos: Key Questions

-- Solar-type magnetic activity

-- requires convective envelope

-- is strengthened by rotation

-- weakens as rotation slows with age

-- We do not know

-- what sets the dynamo strength and pattern
+- what sets the dynamo strength and pattern?

-- how active stars can form polar spots
+- how active stars can form polar spots?

-- what to expect next from the Sun, on time scales from hours to centuries
+- what to expect next from the Sun, on time scales from hours to centuries?

-- what causes solar-type 'Maunder minima' or 'grand maxima'
+- what causes solar-type 'Maunder minima' or 'grand maxima'?

-- why 2 in 3 Sun-like stars show no cycles
+- why 2 in 3 Sun-like stars show no cycles?